|

 coastal and continental shelf areas of tropical, temperate and cold-water

 regions.
-Red algae are ecologically significant as primary producers,
+Red Algae are ecologically significant as primary producers,

 providers of structural habitat for other marine organisms, and their